 - a.
-For the Charged Student: The Educational Conference is not a hearing .The purpose of the Educational Conference is for the Conduct Officer to review with the charged student the allegations and charges, the Student Code of Conduct, the hearing forum options, the conduct process, and possible sanctions, and to answer questions. - b.
+For the Charged Student: The Educational Conference is not a hearing.
+The purpose of the Educational Conference is for the Conduct Officer to review with the charged student the allegations and charges, the Student Code of Conduct, the hearing forum options, the conduct process, and possible sanctions, and to answer questions. - b.
 During the conference the charged student will be given the opportunity to accept responsibility or not accept responsibility for the charges. - c.
 If the charged student accepts responsibility for the charges: - i.
-The charged student will be asked to sign the Educational Conference Form indicating his or her acceptance of responsibility and that he or she is waiving his or her right to a hearing. - ii.
-An email documenting the charged student's responsibility and the sanctions will be sent concurrently to the charged student as well as the complainant/victim within ten business days of the Educational Conference by the Dean of Students Office. - d.
-If the charged student does not accept responsibility for the charges: - The charged student will be asked to sign an Educational Conference Form indicating that he or she does not accept responsibility for the charges and will be asked to select a hearing option. - ii.
+The charged student will be asked to sign the Educational Conferencea form Form indicating his or her acceptance of responsibility and that he or she is waiving the his or her right to a hearing. - ii.
+An email documenting the charged student's responsibility and the sanctions will be sent concurrently to the charged student as well as the complainant/victim within five ten business days of the Educational Conference by the Dean of Students Office. - d.
+If the charged student does not accept responsibility for the charges: - i.
+The charged student will be asked to sign a an Educational Conference form Form indicating that he or she does not accept responsibility for the charges and will be asked to select a hearing forumoption. - ii.
 The Dean of Students Office will schedule the hearing providing the charged student and the complainant with a minimum notice of five business days. - e.
 If the charged student fails to attend the Educational Conference or complete the Educational Conference Form, the matter will be referred for hearing to the Student Conduct Committee. - f.
-Complainant/Victim Educational Conference: The complainant/victim will be given the opportunity to participate in a separate Educational Conference, the purpose of which is for the Conduct Officer to explain the conduct process and hearing procedures, possible sanctions for the charged student, and to answer questions.
+Complainant/Victim Educational ConferenceFor the Complainant: The complainant/victim will be given the opportunity to participate in a separate Educational Conference, the purpose of which is for the Conduct Officer to explain the conduct process and hearing procedures, possible sanctions for the charged student, and to answer questions.

-3. Hearing Options
+3. Hearing ForumOptions

 - a.
-The charged student has the right to a hearing before the Student Conduct Committee.
+A The charged student has the right to a hearing before the Student Conduct Committee.
 This committee must be composed of at least 50% students. - b.
-In the alternative, the charged student may choose to have an Administrative Hearing before a Hearing Administrator if the following conditions are met: - i.
-The charged student signs a waiver of the right to a hearing before the Student Conduct Committee, and - ii.
-An Administrative Hearing is permitted by the Dean of Students, and - iii.
+In the alternative, the charged student may choose to have an Administrative a hearing Hearing before a Hearing Officer Administrator if the following conditions are met: - i.
+If the The charged student selects the Hearing Officer forum, he or she will be asked to signs a waiver of the right to a hearing before the Student Conduct Committee, and - ii. or An Administrative Hearing is permitted by the Dean of Students, and - iii.
 No objection is raised by the complainant/victim.